nexiality/documentation/expressions/SQLexpression.md

 Normally, the execution outcome of a query would contain various pieces of information as shown in the pictures below. <br/>
 ![](image/SQLexpression_64.png) ![](image/SQLexpression_65.png)

-However, in case of an inaccurate or erroneous queries. <br/>
+However, in case of inaccurate or erroneous queries. <br/>
 ![](image/SQLexpression_66.png)

-The execution outcome will return an error upon running the execute.
-And running other operations on the outcome will return either 0 or null.
+The execution outcome will return an error upon running the execute and running other operations on the outcome will return either 0 or null.
 ![](image/SQLexpression_67.png)